Solteq Plc: Decisions of the Annual General Meeting and Board of Directors 27.3.2019

 The Annual General Meeting decided that The Board of Directors includes six (6) members.
 A monthly remuneration of 3.000 euros to the Chairman of the Board and 1.500 euros to the Board members, and remuneration of 500 euros per meeting will be paid to the Chairman of the Board and to each Board Member.

-Aarne Aktan, Markku Pietilä, Panu Porkka, Katarina Segerståhl and Mika Uotila were elected as members of the Board of Directors.
+Aarne Aktan, Lotta Kopra, Markku Pietilä, Panu Porkka, Katarina Segerståhl and Mika Uotila were elected as members of the Board of Directors.

 Authorised public accountants KPMG Oy Ab was re-elected as auditor of the company.